axai-kaizoku/sociall/README.md

 [ ] - file auto deleting cronjob
 [ ] - google oauth

-- currently 27/4/2025 19:03
+- currently 27/4/2025 20:57

-[ ] - completing use-media-upload hook. (mostly completed)
-[ ] - use it in the frontend
+[x] - completing use-media-upload hook. (mostly completed) [ ] - using it in the frontend